 When success comes in business, it’s natural to become overconfident.
 Roofers who understand the dangers of overconfidence are less likely to make critical mistakes that will reverse the progress of their business.
 Roofing Webmasters is a digital marketing agency for roofers, and we’ve helped hundreds of roofing contractors achieve business success.
-While most are able to capitalize off of this progress, and continue its upwards trajectory, there are occasions where contractors get too big for their britches.
+While most can capitalize off of this progress and continue its upwards trajectory, there are occasions where contractors get too big for their britches.
 They overestimate their financial security after a few big roofing jobs and start making poor financial decisions.
-We’ve even heard of roofers taking entire years off because of a financial security.
-The problem with this thinking is that once the cushion is gone, it’s very difficult to re-establish yourself in the marketplace.
+We’ve even heard of roofers taking entire years off because of financial security.
+Once the cushion is gone, it’s challenging to re-establish yourself in the marketplace.

 Roofers are far from the only business owners to engage in this kind of behavior.
 Every successful business has beneficiaries, but maintaining success can be just as difficult as achieving it in the first place.
-There’s common threads between business owners who become reckless in their decision making.
-And no, that doesn’t mean putting your life at risk (although we could tell you some stories about that too) but it means putting your business at risk.
-Marketing in particular is not something that happens once.
+There are common threads between business owners who become reckless in their decision-making.
+And no, that doesn’t mean putting your life at risk (although we could tell you some stories about that too), but it means putting your business at risk.
+Marketing, in particular, is not something to suspend after starting a roofing business.
 It’s an ongoing process and must be executed year-round.
-That goes for up seasons, and the highly discouraging down seasons for roofers.
-Even those who make great money (many are our own clients) must continue to market their business to maintain that level of success.
+That goes for up seasons and the highly discouraging down seasons for roofers.
+Even those who make great money (many are our clients) must continue to market their business to maintain that level of success.
 Check out these pitfalls of overconfidence:

 Taking a Year Off

-Commercial roofers will get big paying jobs and feel like a million bucks, and there’s nothing wrong with celebrating your successes.
-In fact, we can help you get into commercial roofing if you’re currently in residential exclusively.
+Commercial roofers will get big-paying jobs and feel like a million bucks, and there’s nothing wrong with celebrating your successes.
+We can help you get into commercial roofing if you’re currently in residential exclusively.
 But you must maintain a realistic perspective to ensure that success does not reverse course quickly.
-There have been real cases of commercial roofers taking entire years off thinking their business will be there for them when they get back.
+There have been confirmed cases of commercial roofers taking entire years off, thinking their business will be there for them when they get back.
 Not so fast.
-As you were taking an extended vacation and enjoying the fruits of your labor, another company in your service area was gaining ground, and closing the gap on an industry you once dominated within your zip code.
-We all understand the lure of celebration and getting away from the grind, but taking a year off is a very bad idea for roofers who hope to continue their business in the future.
-In summary:
+As you were taking an extended vacation and enjoying the fruits of your labor, another company in your service area was gaining ground and closing the gap on an industry you once dominated within your zip code.
+Taking a year off is a terrible idea for roofers who hope to continue their business in the future.

 Buying Expensive Property